 What are some important things to consider for your wedding day timeline?

 Having a timeline is important, but being able to enjoy your day is essential!
-Therefore, it’s important to review your tentative wedding-day timeline with your photographer to identify opportunities for the bride and groom, bridal party, family, and any other important photos.
+Therefore, it’s important to review your tentative wedding-day timeline with your photographer to nail down your plan of the day and make sure you get all the important photos on your checklist.
 The day will fly by, so make sure you communicate with your photographer to make sure every important moment is captured!

 What is your post-production and editing process?